Operational quantum theory without predefined time: Results

+In Appendix B, we show that any operator satisfying Eq.~\eqref{procond} can be obtained in practice by embedding the separate operations in a suitable acyclic circuit with operations that may involve post-selection.
+We show that this can also be interpreted as embedding the separate operations in a circuit with a cycle, and that any cyclic circuit has a physical realization in this way.
+We also argue that any physical circumstances in which the correlations between a set of separate operations is described by expression \eqref{pmform}, even if they are not assumed to arise from a circuit, can be interpreted as a circuit with a cycle.
+This is illustrated in the following section.

-The operator $W$ in expression \eqref{procond} is a generalization of the \textit{process matrix} introduced in Ref.~\cite{OCB}, and we will refer to it in the same way, or rather, as a \textit{process operator}, since the actual object is the operator, while the matrix is its description in a given basis.
-The original concept of process operator was proposed as a means of describing the correlations between local standard quantum operations without the assumption that the operations are part of a standard quantum circuit.
+The operator $W$ in expression \eqref{procond} is a generalization of the \textit{process matrix} introduced in Ref.~\cite{OCB}.
+We will refer to it in the same way, or more precisely, as the \textit{process operator}, since the matrix is its description in a given basis.
+The original concept was proposed as a means of describing the correlations between local standard quantum operations without the assumption that the operations are part of a standard quantum circuit.
 It was derived assuming that the joint probabilities for the outcomes of the operations are non-contextual and linear functions of the CP maps describing their outcomes, as well as that the local operations can be extended to act on joint input ancillas in arbitrary quantum states.
 The requirement of linearity and normalization on local CPTP maps in that approach gives rise to additional asymmetric constraints on $W$, which are not part of the present framework.